 Pisa’s other highlights include the busy shopping street Corso Italia, the Church of Santa Maria Della Spina, which you can see alongside the Arno River and the outdoor food market at Piazza Vettvovagile.
 The centre of the market is the square, but the stalls continue through the arch and into nearby streets, where I bought the most delicious tomatoes which I had for dinner later.

 If you happen to be there on the second Saturday and Sunday of every month, head to the Piazza Dei Cavalieri and stroll amongst the stalls of antiques and unconventional souvenirs and furnishings.
 I spotted a Keith Harring 1996 calendar and regret not buying it now.
 Talking of Keith Harring, a vast mural, Tuttomondo, created by the artist is in Pisa, located on the rear wall of the Sant Antonio Abate Church and one of the last public murals created before his death in 1990.
-It’s incredible.
+Additionally for a truly immersive experience beyond the city’s famed landmarks, consider delving into the Pisa’s cultural richness with unique Italy tours, uncovering not just iconic sites but the lesser-known marvels as well.

 You can’t leave Pisa without taking a walk in the Piazza Dei Cavalieri (Knights’ Square).
 The beautifully ornate building has a facade decorated with sgraffito, coats of arms and busts galore, with a very noble-looking staircase leading to the entrance.